Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 • Garmin has filled all the main product niches.
 Looking at geographical expansion, can a US-Taiwan-based company improve market share in markets like China?
 Probably not.

 • Polar still has no running track mode, and once admitted, it can’t compete in triathlon.
-Its web platform and app may get a makeover, but the first hint comes as Flow Sync has entered sunsetting.
-Wear OS is an unlikely possibility.
+Its web platform and app may get a makeover, but the first hint came as Flow Sync has entered sunsetting and in September 2024, Polar switched the web version of Flow to a beta it had trialled for several months.
+A return to Wear OS is an unlikely possibility.

-• Suunto seems to be moving in many of the right directions—aesthetics, price, and on-watch apps.
-Its Chinese owners can likely make the Suunto brand sell more in Asian markets and hence have more confidence in expanding the brand offering beyond what we currently see with Haylou (part of the same group).
-To become a key player, it will need more than third-party watch faces from its app store or a Wear OS model.
+• Suunto seems to be moving in many right directions—aesthetics, price, and on-watch apps.
+Its Chinese owners can likely make the Suunto brand sell more in Asian markets and hence have more confidence in expanding the brand beyond what we currently see with Haylou (part of the same group).
+It will need more than third-party watch faces from its app store or a Wear OS model to become a key player.

 Suunto’s other products

 • Coros has done very well in the last few years but faces the dilemma of incorporating competitively priced modern hardware at its chosen price points.
 I don’t see it making much profit from Vertix/Apex, so it’s a small company that makes a profit in the volume game with Pace 3/4.
 That volume game requires noticeably lower prices than Garmin, and it requires Garmin not to care too much about what Coros does…or Garmin will crush it (FR165).
-Coros risks disaster if it makes one key mistake with its limited range of products – DURA’s launch indicates that the company can perfectly self-implode without any help, but it will be OK for now.
+Coros risks disaster if it makes one fundamental mistake with its limited range of products.
+For example, DURA’s faltering launch indicates that the company can self-implode without help, but it will be OK for now as Dura’s fundamental concept is sound.

 • Smaller companies like Sigma, Bryton, igSport, and Magene will continue to innovate as they catch up with the technology.
 Still, I can’t see them progressing much in their Western Europe or North America market shares.
 Magene is most likely to be the ‘best of the rest’.

-• There are many lesser-known smartwatch and sports watch brands emanating from SE Asia and India.
+• Many lesser-known smartwatch and sports watch brands emanate from SE Asia and India.
 It would just take one of them to get some financial backing and buy Polar to become a global player rather than a struggling regional player few in the West have heard of.

 Garmin Fenix 7